garcias/comp-chem-lab/README.md

 **Matplotlib** is a plotting library for Python.
 It can do standard plots easily and is simple to customize, but requires extra programming for more complex, multivariate data. **Seaborn** is more appropriate for analyzing multivariable relationships, but is more difficult to customize.

 To install Python data tools, run the `install-python-tools.sh` script.
-It installs in a virtual environment, so activate the environment before to make these tools available.
+It installs in a virtual environment, so activate the environment after installation to make these tools available.

     $ optional/install-python-tools.sh
     $ optional/venv/bin/activate